 ŌTOROHANGA DISTRICT COUNCIL - THREE WATERS POSITION STATEMENT

-Ōtorohanga District Council's Three Waters Position Statement can be found here [PDF 2.02 MB] [PDF, 2 MB].
+Ōtorohanga District Council's Three Waters Position Statement can be found here [PDF 2.02 MB] and the response from the Department of Internal Affairs to the submission can be found here [PDF 241 KB].

 In July 2020, the Government launched a programme to reform local government three waters service delivery arrangements.
 Currently 67 different councils own and operate the majority of the drinking water, wastewater and stormwater services on behalf of their communities.
 The Government proposes to establish four new publicly-owned multi-regional entities to deliver these services.